caomw/IntelligentAlgorithms.github.io/index.md

 {% include listings/means_prediction.jl %}
 </pre>

 This gives an accuracy of 53%.
-While this is just slightly better than random guessing (chance of 50%) we will we see how to improve this performance using more sophisticated algorithms.
+Which is much better than random guessing (chance of $0.5^{132}$) we will we see how to improve this performance using more sophisticated algorithms.

 Notation
 --------------